analisaR/analisar.github.io/README.md

 #### Instituto Onça-pintada

-Analisamos dados de movimento e de área de vida provenientes de colares GPS do Projeto Corredor das Onças gerenciado pelo Instituto Onçca-pintada (IOP).
+Analisamos dados de movimento das oças-pintadas monitoradas com colares GPS no Projeto Corredor das Onças do Instituto Onçca-pintada (IOP).

 ## Mídias sociais